 Preparing for Data Import to Customized Text Area Fields

 Customized Text Area fields are very useful and flexible, as they allow you to collect a wide range of data about your clients.
 Before you start preparing your import file, make sure that you have added the customized fields to your Client Card settings.
-For example: